GerardOtiniano/pysotope/README.md

 ## Data Corrections

 - **Drift** (weighted means least squared)
-- **Linearity** (log transformed)
+- **Linearity** (log or exponential fit)
 - **Methanol** derivitization - user is asked for methanol values
 - **PAME** - calculates the isotopic composition of PAME, if run in the sequence (set argument pame=True)
 - **VSMOW** - calculated using C18, C20, and C28 standards, tested on C24 standard.

 ## Features

-- Data output is split into mean of samples, individual samples, and standards in three .csv files
 - Uncertainty/error associted with each correction is automatically calculated and included in each data output.
 - Compatible with hydrogen and carbon isotope measurements
-- Modifiable standard values
+- Modifiable standard isotopic values
-- Output log contains all user decisions, equations used for corrections, descriptive statistics, and time codes for user actions
-- Figures are saved locally
-- Users can check for potential outliers in their data and remove them from the output
+- Due to non-linear linearity expression, a exponential or logarithmic curve is automatically fit to the linearity standards.

 ## Installation